loda-lang/loda-rust/documents/install.md

 ```

-## Step 2 - LODA repository
+## Step 2 - LODA repositories

-The `LODA Lab` project depends on the `LODA` project.
+The `LODA Rust` project depends on the `LODA` project.
 So first install LODA.

 #### Step 2 A

 Check out [loda-programs](https://github.com/loda-lang/loda-programs) on your computer.

-A good place for this repository, is the `$HOME/git/loda-cpp` dir.
+A good place for this repository, is the `$HOME/git/loda-programs` dir.

 #### Step 2 B